nicoencarnacion/resources/WORKFLOW.md

 # Sketch-Zeplin Workflow

-- TO avoid slight color variations when using the color picker in Sketch, be sure to pick the color at the center of an element.
+- To avoid slight color variations when using the color picker in Sketch, be sure to pick the color at the center of an element.
 - Be sure there are no rogue text fields in your design as this tends to show up in Zeplin
 - In Zeplin, name all colors used in the design
 - Avoid using phone templates.
 Stick to artboards.
 The output is easier to use in prototyping apps such as Invision.